-The estate is located in the town of Saint-Christophe-des-Bardes near the town Saint-Emilion in the same area (Bordeaux).
-The château became contemporary and in style Louis XIV.
-(1638-1715) is one of the most beautiful of the area.
-At that time, the property (over 100 years in total) was owned by the Marquis de Rochefort-Lavie family.
+The estate is located in the commune of Saint-Christophe-des-Bardes near the city Saint-Emilion in the area of the same name (Bordeaux).
+The château was contemporary and in style Louis XIV (1638-1715) is one of the most beautiful in the area.
+At that time the property (over 100 years in total) was owned by the Marquis de Rochefort-Lavie family.
 In 1935 it was owned by the Beaumartin family.
-Since 1982, the estate has been managed by Bruno Sainson, who made major improvements to Weingarten and Keller.
-In an advisory capacity, the well-known oenologist Michel Rolland (Born 1947).
-The farm is classified as "Grand Cru Classé", which was last confirmed in 2012.
-The vineyards cover a total of 58 hectares of vineyards, with the varieties Merlot (87%), Cabernet Franc (11%) and Cabernet Sauvignon (2%) are planted.
+The estate has been managed by Bruno Sainson since 1982, who made major improvements in the vineyard and cellar.
+The well-known oenologist Michel is in an advisory capacity Rolland (* 1947) active.
+The establishment is classified as a "Grand Cru Classé", which was last confirmed in 2012.
+The vineyards cover a total of 58 hectares of vineyards planted with Merlot (87%), Cabernet Franc (11%) and Cabernet Sauvignon (2%).
 For the Grand Vin but only the best 27 hectares are used.
-The long-lived red wine is aged 11 to 13 months in 40% new barrels.
-Around 50% of the production is accounted for by the second wines "Les Tours de Laroque" and "Château Peymouton".
+The long-lived red wine is aged for 11 to 13 months in 40% new barriques.
+Around 50% of the production comes from the second wines "Les Tours de Laroque" and "Château Peymouton".